Money and banking for international staff at Aarhus University

 Dankort is the national debit card, and the card that you use to pay in most stores in Denmark.
 Visa and Master Card are widely used, but mostly in larger supermarkets and convenience stores.

-we recommend you ask for a Dankort when you open a Danish bank account.
+We recommend you ask for a Dankort when you open a Danish bank account.
 You may not get the card immediately, because you need to show that you have money in the account and are a credit worthy customer.

 Visa/Dankort